Impact of endocrine disruptors on our lives

 It has many uses:

-- In flakes, as detergent for the washing machine or dishwasher or to prepare liquid detergent
+- In flakes, as detergent for the washing machine or dishwasher, or to prepare liquid detergent

-6.- Without forgetting biodegradable cloths, loofah or copper scouring pads, vegetable brushes...
+6. And let's not forget biodegradable cloths, loofah or copper scouring pads, vegetable brushes…